shrianshChari/SlippiStatsBot/readme.md

 - High Priority
   - If the user empty pings the bot (pings w/o a Slippi file or any other message content), remind them to upload a SLP file with a friendly wave
-  - Grab all of the images in the [slippi-launcher repo](https://github.com/project-slippi/slippi-launcher/tree/main/src/renderer/styles/images/stages) and put them into a repo that I can easily grab from
 - Low Priority
   - Figure out custom stock emojis to display final stock count
   - Flags/arguments to include/not include certain stages